camptocamp/c2cgeoportal/doc/integrator/mobile.rst

 The mobile application includes a ``Login`` view component that the ``Settings`` view can include as one of its items.
 This component enables login and logout.
-If the user is not authenticated the ``Login`` component adds a "log in" link, that, when clicked, redirects the user to a login form view.
+If the user is not authenticated the ``Login`` component adds a "log in" button, that, when clicked, redirects the user to a login form view.
-If the user is authenticated the ``Login`` component adds a welcome message, and a "log out" link.
+If the user is authenticated the ``Login`` component adds a welcome message, and a "log out" button.

 Here's an example of a ``Settings`` view that includes a ``Login`` view component::